President John A. Pieper

 Pieper has trained 15 postdoctoral fellows and has more than 80 peer-reviewed research publications and approximately 100 published research abstracts in the areas of cardiovascular pharmacotherapy, pharmacokinetics and drug metabolism.
-Pieper received a Bachelor of Arts in Molecular Biology from University of Colorado, a Bachelor of Science in Pharmacy from University of Wyoming, and a Doctor of Pharmacy and postdoctoral fellowship training at State University of New York at Buffalo School of Pharmacy and Pharmaceutical Sciences, The State University of New York.
+Pieper received a Bachelor of Arts in Molecular Biology from University of Colorado, a Bachelor of Science in Pharmacy from University of Wyoming, and a Doctor of Pharmacy and postdoctoral fellowship training at University at Buffalo School of Pharmacy and Pharmaceutical Sciences, The State University of New York.

 Pieper is a past president of the American College of Clinical Pharmacy (ACCP), a fellow of ACCP, and he has been a board-certified pharmacotherapy specialist with added qualifications in cardiology.

 In 2006, he was selected by the American Pharmacists Association Academy of Student Pharmacists for the Outstanding Dean Award among pharmacy deans in the United States.
-In 2008, he was elected speaker of the house of delegates of the American Association of Colleges of Pharmacy, and he serves as a member of the Pharmacy Education Advisory Committee for the National Association of Chain Drug Stores.
+In 2008, he was elected speaker of the house of delegates of the American Association of Colleges of Pharmacy.

-Pieper served a four-year term on the American Society of Health System Pharmacists’ Commission on Credentialing, which accredits first- and second-year pharmacy residency programs in the United States.
+Pieper served a four-year term on the American Society of Health-System Pharmacists' Commission on Credentialing, which accredits first- and second-year pharmacy residency programs in the United States.
 In 2010, he was selected as a fellow by the American Pharmacists Association and from 2012 to 2018 served as a director and chairman of the Board of Pharmacy Specialties.

-Pieper and his wife Patty live in St. Louis and have two grown children, Katie, an attorney in Chicago, and Johnny, who works in insurance in Charleston, South Carolina.
+Pieper and his wife Patty live in St. Louis and have two grown children, Katie, an attorney in Chicago, and Johnny, who owns a microdistillery in Charleston, South Carolina.